This video is courtesy of NBC Universal International Studios.

 When leaving the dining room, the guests will explore other rooms, such as that of Lady Mary’s bedroom.
 As they proceed, they will continue into a room specifically dedicated to the historical aspects of the era where Downton Abbey takes place.
 Here, they will see many of the props used in the series, offering an intimate look into the lives of each character.
 They will also learn about the worldwide events that shaped not only Downton but also influenced the story of each character.

 The last floor of the exhibit is dedicated to the fashion of Downton Abbey throughout the years.
 The work of three costume designers is displayed: Susanna Buxton, Caroline MaCall, and Anna Robbins.
 The latter joined the series for its 5th and 6th seasons and was the fashion curator for the exhibition.
 Many of these outfits are originals of the era they epitomize.
 The delicate state of these costumes and fabrics present a challenge not only during filming but also for the exhibition, as they must be kept in a controlled environment in order to be displayed to the public.
 As Anna Robbins tells us from her London office, “I am really proud of the costumes we managed to curate and fit in the exhibition.
 For example, Susannah Buxton’s costume for Lady Sybil with the harem pants, we spent a long time restoring it and making it strong enough to exhibit.
 There is such beautiful and original fabric in there, and it was really important to me to bring it into the exhibition and give it the space it deserves.”
 When discussing her work being displayed at the exhibition, and one of the pieces she feels most proud of, Anna immediately remembers Lady Edith’s wedding dress for the finale of the show.
 “That was a real labor of love,” she tells us.
 “I found a stunning dress that was Brussels lace, and I gathered more original lace to match it.
 I shopped for about nine months, with the process constantly in my mind because I knew that this is where the show was going to end.”
-(To read more about our interview with Costume Designer Anna Robbins and her career, look out for our second issue of Guild Magazine coming out soon).
+(To read more about our interview with Costume Designer Anna Robbins and her career, click here. ).

 For fans of the show who patiently wait for the movie, and enthusiasts of the post-Edwardian Era, Downton Abbey: The Exhibition offers an opportunity to enjoy everything Downton up close and personal.
 It is the closest experience to being inside the world of Downton Abbey, and see details you are not able to see on camera.
 It is an intimate experience created with you in mind.
 Here, you are the guest of honor. – GM